 Her research focuses on how newsrooms can adapt to the rapidly evolving digital and economic climate, and has included extensive periods of observation and interviewing at news organizations such as the Milwaukee Journal Sentinel, WMC-TV Channel 5 in Memphis, and the Christian Science Monitor.
 In 2013 she won the Top Paper Award at the ISOJ conference in Austin, TX with co-author and friend Jonathan Groves.

+Prior to coming to CUNY, Brown was an associate professor of journalism at the University of Memphis.
 In 2014, Brown won the national Educator of the Year award from the Association for Education in Journalism and Mass Communication’s Newspaper and Online Division.
-She was recently invited to be part of a “select group of thought leaders” on American Press Institute’s Research Advisory Board, whose members meet and collaborate with top newsroom leaders from The Washington Post, The New York Times, NBC News, and other leading journalism organizations to shape practical research agendas.
+She was invited to be part of a “select group of thought leaders” on American Press Institute’s Research Advisory Board, whose members meet and collaborate with top newsroom leaders from The Washington Post, The New York Times, NBC News, and other leading journalism organizations to shape practical research agendas.
 She was a research fellow at the Tow-Knight Center at the City University of New York in spring 2013.